j3xugit/RaptorX-3DModeling/README.md

 Run "which parallel" to see if GNU parallel is available or not.
 If GNU parallel is not installed, you may still run folding jobs using other scripts.

-## Configuration and export of environment variables ##

-1) ModelingHome: This is where the whole package is installed, e.g., $HOME/RaptorX-3DModeling.
-Please add ModelingHome to the environmental variable PYTHONPATH.

-2) DistFeatureHome=$ModelingHome/BuildFeatures/ for generating MSAs and input features.

-3) DL4PropertyPredHome=$ModelingHome/DL4PropertyPrediction/ for predicting local structure properties such as Phi/Psi angles.

-4) DL4DistancePredHome=$ModelingHome/DL4DistancePrediction4/ for contact/distance/orientation prediction.

-5) DistanceFoldingHome=$ModelingHome/Folding/ for building 3D models

-6) Please revise the sequence database path information and HHblits install folder in $ModelingHome/raptorx-external.sh and then add ". $ModelingHome/raptorx-external.sh " to the .bashrc file in your own Linux account to set enviromental variables related to MSA generation.

-Supposing that the RaptorX-3DModeling package is located at $HOME/RaptorX-3DModeling/, below is an example configuration that can be pasted to the .bashrc file (when your account is using the bash shell).

-export ModelingHome=$HOME/RaptorX-3DModeling/

-. $ModelingHome/raptorx-external.sh

-export DistFeatureHome=$ModelingHome/BuildFeatures/

-export DL4DistancePredHome=$ModelingHome/DL4DistancePrediction4/

-export DL4PropertyPredHome=$ModelingHome/DL4PropertyPrediction/

-export DistanceFoldingHome=$ModelingHome/Folding/

-export PYTHONPATH=$ModelingHome:$PYTHONPATH

-export PATH=$ModelingHome/bin:$PATH

-export CUDA_ROOT=/usr/local/cuda/

-If you are using csh shell, you may add a similar setting to the file .cshrc in your home directory.

 ## Install deep learning models for contact/distance/orientation/angle prediction ##

 The deep learning model files for contact/distance/orientation prediction are big (each 100-200M).
 They are available at http://raptorx.uchicago.edu/download/ .
 Later we will also upload these model files to a public data repository website.